DesignInformaticsLab/DesignInformaticsLab.github.io/_posts/teaching/designopt/2017-10-14-designopt-project.md

    **What do you learn**: GPU acceleration, TensorFlow

+4. Understanding Power Loss Due to Mechanical Antagonism (100%): Comparatively slow growth in power storage and generation makes power-efficient designs desirable for legged robot systems.
+One important cause of power losses in robotic systems is the mechanical antagonism phenomenon, i.e. one or more motors being used as brakes while the others exert positive energy.
+This project aims to develop a rigorous understanding of mechanical antagonism in multiactuator robotic limbs, and investigate the problem of minimizing mechanical antagonism in redundant manipulators.

+   This project will be based on a previous paper that my student wrote.
+The aim is to improve the paper and prepare a draft for the ASME Journal of Mechanisms and Robotics.

+   **Requirement**: Background in robotics.

 ### Autonomous driving

 1. Share ride (100%): Consider a city as a graph with finite number of nodes and edges.
 Each request is represented by